Azzale/AndroidSampleSetup/Presentation/Android Architecture.md

 # Separate Java project

 *Pros*
-- Allows running code directly on the JVM
+- Allows running code on the JVM
 - Forces a one way dependency
 - Writing tests is a smoother experience